SkafteNicki/dtu_mlops/s7_deployment/testing_apis.md

             --headless --users 10 --spawn-rate 1 --run-time 1m --host $MYENDPOINT
         ```

-    this will run the test with 10 users that are spawned at a rate of 1 per second for 1 minute.
+    This will run the test with 10 users that are spawned at a rate of 1 per second for 1 minute.

 6. (Optional) A good use case for load testing in our case is to test that our API can handle a load right after it
     has been deployed.
 To do this we need to add appropriate steps to our CI/CD pipeline.
 Try adding locust to an